Aditya-ju2029/ensemble-learning-medical/pseudocode/3_OOF_Probability_Generation.md

-Algorithm 3: Out-of-Fold (OOF) Probability Usage for Ensemble Learning
+## Algorithm 3: Out-of-Fold (OOF) Probability Usage for Ensemble Learning

-Input:
+### Input
 - Probability prediction CSV files generated from trained base CNN models
 - True class labels for all samples
-    - Number of folds K for ensemble-level cross-validation
+- Number of folds \( K \) for ensemble-level cross-validation

-Output:
+### Output
 - Fold-wise training and validation splits of probability features
-    - Out-of-fold predictions for ensemble meta-models
+- Out-of-fold (OOF) predictions for ensemble meta-models

-Steps:
+### Steps

-1. Load probability prediction files produced by base CNN models:
+1. Load probability prediction files produced by the base CNN models:
-       - Each file contains sample identifiers, true labels, and class probability scores.
-       - No retraining of CNN models is performed at this stage.

-2. Construct a feature matrix P by concatenating probability vectors from all base models for each sample.

-3. Initialize K-fold cross-validation at the ensemble level.

-4. For each fold k = 1 to K:
    a.
-Split probability feature matrix P and label vector Y into:
-            - Training subset (K−1 folds)
-            - Validation subset (1 fold)
+Each file contains sample identifiers, true labels, and class
+      probability scores.
    b.
+No retraining of CNN models is performed at this stage.

+2. Construct a probability-based feature matrix \( P \) by concatenating probability vectors from all base models for each sample.

+3. Initialize \( K \)-fold cross-validation at the ensemble (meta-model) level.

+4. For each fold \( k = 1 \) to \( K \):
+   a.
+Split the probability feature matrix \( P \) and label vector \( Y \) into:
+      - Training subset consisting of \( K - 1 \) folds
+      - Validation subset consisting of 1 fold

-Train the ensemble meta-model using only the training subset.
+   b.
+Train the ensemble meta-model using **only** the training subset.

    c.
 Generate predictions for the validation subset.

    d.
-Store predictions as out-of-fold (OOF) predictions for fold k.
+Store the predictions as out-of-fold (OOF) predictions for fold \( k \).

-5. Repeat Step 4 until all folds have been processed and each sample has been used exactly once for validation at the ensemble level.
+5. Repeat Step 4 until all folds have been processed and each sample has been used exactly once as validation data at the ensemble level.

-6. Aggregate fold-wise predictions to compute evaluation metrics such as Accuracy, Precision, Recall, and F1-score.
+6. Aggregate fold-wise OOF predictions to compute evaluation metrics such as Accuracy, Precision, Recall, and F1-score.

-End Algorithm
+**End Algorithm**